 Certified Survey Maps

-You must submit a completed Land Division Application with your certified survey map.
+You must submit a completed Kenosha County Development Application (PDF) with your certified survey map.
 You may also be required to submit a Stormwater and Erosion Control Plan and the appropriate fee based upon the Kenosha County Department of Planning and Development Fee Schedule.
 You should be aware that once the stormwater and finished grading plan is implemented, an as-built stormwater facilities review/grading certification and fee must be submitted for approval.

 - Checklist for Stormwater Management and Construction Erosion Control Plans

-You can anticipate the certified survey map review process to take approximately four to eight weeks upon formal submittal of a completed Land Division Application.
-Please keep in mind that this process may take longer if your certified survey map or associated rezoning rezoning application is tabled at the town level or if additional information is required.
+You can anticipate the certified survey map review process to take approximately four to eight weeks upon the formal submittal of a completed Kenosha County Land Development Application.
+Please keep in mind that this process may take longer if your certified survey map or associated rezoning application is tabled at the town level or if additional information is required.

 You can anticipate that the stormwater review process will take approximately six to eight weeks upon submittal of a completed stormwater plan.
 Each additional submittal will take approximately six to eight weeks.